Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

 # Redux

 This class will cover Redux which is an application state management tool.
-Application represents the data that your app manages and displays.
-Often it is shared across mulitple views and can be updated in complex ways.
+Application State represents the data that your app manages and displays.
+Often it is shared across multiple views and can be updated in complex ways.

 Redux is a JS library based on the Flux pattern that